kevin91nl/SECNN/README.md

 # Salient Entity Classifier Neural Network (SECNN)

 This repository is the implementation of the Salient Entity Classifier Neural Network (SECNN) model.
+The script is writting in Python 3.6.1.

 ## Model input